KDE/kbibtex/README.md

       Parts, CoreAddons, Service, TextEditor,, DocTools, Wallet, Crash, and has helper package: extra-cmake-modules (ECM)
     - Poppler (any recent version should suffice) with Qt5 bindings,
-    - Optionally, ICU (any recent version should suffice), required components: uc and i18n
+    - ICU (any recent version should suffice), required components: uc and i18n

 * Runtime